PrimalMyst/Books/HEXAGONAL_SYSTEMS_MAPPING_DRAFT.md

 | 6 MAGENTA 🟣 | Anubiseth | Shadow | Charisma | Evasion | *(None)* |

 ## Purpose
 This document tracks all established hexagonal layers in PrimalMyst and their corner mappings to prepare for full refactoring.
-Each layer follows the same 6-position pattern aligned with our RGB color system and divine pantheon structure.
+Each layer follows the same 6-corner pattern aligned with our RGB color system and divine pantheon structure.
+All positions use the corner-based clockwise system starting from Position 1 (North/Top) as defined in the Hexagonal Positioning System above.

 ## Updated Hexagonal Foundation (RGB Anchor System)

 ### RGB Anchor Structure
-The hexagonal system is anchored by the three primary RGB colors at positions 1, 3, and 5, with intermediate positions bridging between them:
+The hexagonal system is anchored by the three primary RGB colors at corners 1, 3, and 5, with intermediate corners bridging between them:

 ```
-                    (1) RED 🔴
+                    (1) RED 🔴 NORTH
                    Surturon (P)
                    Strength
                       /\
                      /  \
-         (6) MAGENTA     (2) YELLOW
+(6) MAGENTA NW 🟣        (2) YELLOW NE 🟡
 Anubiseth (S)            Marsalis (S)
  Charisma                Constitution
  Evasion                 Armor
                    \    /
                     \  /
-         (5) BLUE 🔵 ---- ---- (3) GREEN 🟢
+(5) BLUE SW 🔵 ---- ---- (3) GREEN SE 🟢
 Jormunion (P)            Fenrion (P)
 Intelligence             Dexterity
                     \  /
                      \/
-                (4) CYAN
+                (4) CYAN SOUTH 🔵
                 Zeusara (S)
                 Wisdom
                 Energy Shield